Can I change my sexual orientation?

 Specialized care for people who want to get rid of unwanted homosexual attraction (NGV) is called rehabilitation therapy, SOCE.1 or reparative therapy.
 Also, such help is called reorientation, conversion, hetero-affirmative or reintegrative therapy.

-Since the clinical facts about the successful disposal of homosexual attraction and the transition to normal heterosexual life seriously undermine the myth of the "congenitality" and "immutability" of homosexuality, which builds all the political rhetoric of gay activists, they made a lot of efforts to discredit reparative therapy, exposing her as useless and even harmful, and for practitioners as charlatans and religious fanatics.
-One of the constant mantras of the “LGBT +” movement is the assertion that the help of specialists is supposedly not able to eliminate the GBV.
-This statement is not true.
+Since clinical facts about successful elimination of homosexual attraction and transition to normal heterosexual life seriously undermine the myth of the “innate” and “unchangeable” homosexuality, on which all the political rhetoric of gay activists is built, they have made considerable efforts to discredit reparative therapy, presenting it as useless and even harmful, and practitioners as charlatans and religious fanatics.
+One of the constant mantras of the “LGBT*+” movement is the assertion that the help of specialists is allegedly unable to eliminate NGV.
+This assertion is not true.

 Elimination of NVG by working with specialists